It’s an ugly fact that Florida nursing home residents aren’t always able to care for or protect themselves or their belongings.

 What if my loved one was the victim of theft in a nursing home?

-After speaking with your elderly loved one, contact a West Palm Beach elder abuse attorney as soon as possible.
+After speaking with your elderly loved one, contact a West Palm Beach elder abuse attorney or Boca Raton elder abuse attorney as soon as possible.
 Florida law limits the amount of time you have to file a claim.

 Contact Lytal, Reiter, Smith, Ivey & Fronrath today for a free elder abuse case evaluation.